‘Separation of Church and State’ – Was Really To PROTECT Christians, Not Silence Them

-With these FACT’S we should all understand that he was referring to an establishment of a DENOMINATION, not a RELIGION.
-In other words he was saying we’re not going to make one denomination the state denomination.
+With these FACTS we should all understand that he was referring to an establishment of a DENOMINATION, not a RELIGION.
+In other words, he was saying we’re not going to make one denomination the state denomination.

-More importantly, Thomas Jefferson used this Phrase “Separation of Church and State “to REASSURE Christians of their FREEDOM for religious expression.
+More importantly, Thomas Jefferson used the Phrase “Separation of Church and State “to REASSURE Christians of their FREEDOM for religious expression.
 It was intended to reassure Christians that the Government would do NOTHING to prohibit their free exercise of religion.

 Over the years people have perverted Jefferson’s word, and Liberal groups today use those words to restrict Christians from the public expression of their religious beliefs.

-For the first 140 years of our nations history, the judiciary continually reaffirmed that America is a uniquely CHRISTIAN country.
+For the first 140 years of our nation’s history, the judiciary continually reaffirmed that America is a uniquely CHRISTIAN country.

 Author: Mike Cynar